passport

 In case applicant has NO Birth Certificate or Report of Birth

-• If applicant was born AFTER 1950 – applicant must first file for late registration with Local Civil Registrar (LCR) or Consular Office with jurisdiction over the place where applicant was born.
-Applicant will then submit the original copy of the PSA authenticated late registered Birth Certificate with the requisite supporting documents and IDs that pre-date the late registration
+• Applicant must first file for late registration with the Local Civil Registrar (LCR) or Consular Office with jurisdiction over the place where the applicant was born.
+The applicant will then submit the original copy of the PSA-authenticated late registered Birth Certificate with the requisite supporting documents and IDs that pre-date the late registration.

 BASIC REQUIREMENTS FOR RENEWAL OF ePASSPORT (18 years old and above)